What type of content do you primarily create?

 - Ease of use: A user-friendly interface makes the transcription process smooth and efficient.

-Your choice will influence the quality and efficiency of the output.
-For this tutorial, we'll use Descript's transcription software, because in our totally biased opinion, it’s the best tool out there.
+Your choice will influence the quality, security, and efficiency of the output.
+For this tutorial, we'll use Descript's transcription software, because in our totally biased opinion, it's the best tool for transcribing audio files to text with up to 95% accuracy.

 If you're a podcaster with multiple hosts, for example, ensure each voice is clear and distinguishable.